FIXTradingCommunity/fixp-specification/v1-0-RC4/doc/03CommonFeatures.md

 ### Flow Types

 Each stream of application messages in one direction on a FIXP session is called a flow.
 FIXP supports configurable delivery guarantees for each flow.
-A birectional session may have asymetrical flows.
+A bidirectional session may have asymmetrical flows.

 From highest to lowest delivery guarantee, the flow types are: